tanrax/org-social-relay/README.md

 - `parent`: The post URL that received the reaction

 To extract the author's feed from the `post` field, simply take the part before the `#` character.
 For example, from `https://alice.org/social.org#2025-02-05T13:15:00+0100`, the author is `https://alice.org/social.org`.

-The `version` in the `meta` field is a unique identifier for the current state of reactions for the given feed.
-You can use it to check if there are new reactions since your last request.

 **Note:** According to Org Social specification, reactions are posts with:
 - `:REPLY_TO:` property pointing to the reacted post